Capital Midlands: Overview

 On 26 February 2019, Global confirmed the two Capital stations would be merged, following Ofcom's decision to relax local content obligations from commercial radio.

 As of April 2019, regional output consists of a three-hour Drivetime show from Birmingham on weekdays, alongside localised news bulletins, traffic updates and advertising for the East and West Midlands.

 The station retains studios in Birmingham and regional offices in Nottingham.

 Programming

-All networked programming originates from Global's London headquarters, including Capital Breakfast with Roman Kemp.
+All programming is broadcast and produced from Global's London headquarters.

-Regional programming is produced and broadcast from Global's Birmingham studios from 4-7pm on weekdays, presented by Tom Watts and Claire Chambers.
-An additional Afro-Caribbean music programme airs from 2-4am Friday mornings in Birmingham only, presented by Capital XTRA presenter, Robert Bruce.

-News

-Global's Newsroom broadcasts hourly localised news updates from 6am-7pm on weekdays and 6am-12pm at weekends with headlines on the half-hour during Capital Breakfast on weekdays.
-Separate bulletins are produced for the East and West Midlands.
+Global's newsroom broadcasts hourly localised news updates from 6am-6pm on weekdays and 8am-12pm at weekends.

-The Birmingham newsroom also produce bulletins for sister stations Heart West Midlands and Smooth West Midlands.
-The Nottingham newsroom also produces bulletins for Smooth East Midlands (owned by Communicorp).